-* All data and terms in screens are mock or from public resources.
+* All data and terms are mock or from public resources.

-Treasury Center consolidates mass financial resources including capital, funding, liquidity and balance sheet in a bank.
-It provides insight and helps data-led decision making.
+The Treasury Center centralizes a bank's core financial resources, including capital, funding, liquidity and balance sheet.
+It provides data-driven insights and helps decision making.

 Background

-Treasury Center provides access to all key treasury and financial metrics and analytics.
-With consistent data and report format, Treasury Center helps bank senior managers and treasury specialist have a more comprehensive, accurate business insight and drive better decision making.
+The Treasury Center provides access to all key treasury and financial metrics and analytics.
+With consistent data and report format, it helps bank senior managers and treasury specialist have a more comprehensive, accurate business insight and drive better decision making.

 Design Goals

 Most features are from existing tools and platforms.
-Before the design work, we set up interview session with internal key customer and user, to understand the pain points in their previous use experience.
+Before the design work, we set up interview sessions with internal key customers and users, to understand the pain points in their previous use experience.
 Below is our typical UX design process with deliverables in each stage:

 There are usually several rounds of discussions until the final alignment.
-In the end, we have our key customer/user sign off on the detailed design, before handing over to the development team.
+In the end, we have our key customers/users sign off on the detailed design, before handing over to the development team.

-Below is the final design of a quick calculation tool for RWA (Risk-Weighted Asset):
+This is the design of a quick calculation tool for RWA (Risk-Weighted Asset):

-To support strategic planning before trade, this tool provides an efficient way to calculate what the RWA would be under specific circumstance.
+To support strategic pre-trade planning, this tool provides an efficient way to calculate what the RWA would be under specific circumstances.

-User can save each calculation result, then compare the details between different scenarios:
+Users can save each calculation result, and compare details between different scenarios:

-Below is a complex multi-model calculation feature of liquidity metrics:
+This is a complex multi-model calculation feature for liquidity metrics:

-When user clicks a calculation, the details are loaded dynamically into current page, showing the internal parameters and the visualization of the outcome.
+When users click on a calculation, the details are loaded dynamically to current page, showing the internal parameters and outcome visualization.

 One of the biggest challenges is consistency among different features.
 These features are from different business units, and originally designed by different teams.